MultimodalUniverse/MultimodalUniverse/scripts/legacysurvey/README.md

-# Scripts for building a DECaLS sample based on Stein et al. (2019)
+# Scripts for building a Legacy Survey DR10 sample

 This assumes the data has already been downloaded from GLOBUS using the original instructions.